Composite Linear Quotient Orderings of Ideals and Modified Anticycles: Proof of Theorem : Demonstration of the Main Lemmas

 \begin{proof}[proof of the $r=u>v=t$ case] We have $r>a,b,c,d,t$.
 Similar to the proof of the $r=u>v=d$ case, we can assume that $r=n-1$, $a=c=1$, and $b=d=n-2$.
 Thus $M_3:= \frac{x_{n-1}}{x_{n-2}}M_2$ works (by Lemma \ref{lem1.8}(iii)). \end{proof}

 \begin{proof}[proof of the $s=u>v=d$ and $s=u>v=t$ cases] We have $s>a,b,c,d,t$ by Remark \ref{rmk-p}(1).
 Then $M_3:= \frac{x_sx_n}{x_tx_n}M_2$ works by Lemma \ref{lem1.8}(iii). \end{proof}

-Before proving the remaining four ($u=v$) cases of Lemma \ref{lem3} we make some comments about the general strategy. \begin{comments} In the paragraph preceding Remark \ref{rmk-p} we have taken $p$ to be the second largest (accounting for repetition) of the elements $i,l,j,r,s$ and we have taken $q$ to be the second largest of the elements $a,b,c,d,t$.
+Before proving the remaining four ($u=v$) cases of Lemma \ref{lem3} we make some comments about the general strategy.
+Notation \ref{not1} and Lemma \ref{lem1.8} will be used repeatedly throughout the proof. \begin{comments} In the paragraph preceding Remark \ref{rmk-p} we have taken $p$ to be the second largest (accounting for repetition) of the elements $i,l,j,r,s$ and we have taken $q$ to be the second largest of the elements $a,b,c,d,t$.
 In each of the four $u=v$ cases ((V),\ldots ,(VIII)) we shall first prove the lemma when $p\notin \{q_1,q_2,q_3,q_4=q\}$, or equivalently when $p>q$.
 In this case we shall find a suitable projection $M_3$ of $M_1$ onto $M_2$.
 In the case that $p = q$, more effort is required.
-We then have to compare the third and fourth largest of $i,l,j,r,s$, and those of $a,b,c,d,t$, and we find and $M_3$ that works by application of Lemma \ref{lem1.8}(iii). \end{comments}
+We then have to compare the third and fourth largest of $i,l,j,r,s$, and those of $a,b,c,d,t$, and we find and $M_3$ that works by application of Lemma \ref{lem1.8}(iii).